Eisenhower Matrix for Digital Detox

 DO FIRST

-• Turn off all non-essential notifications
+• Turn off all non-essential notifications now

 PLAN THIS WEEK

-• Spend quality time with loved ones (in-person)
+• Spend quality in-person time with loved ones

-• Read a physical book or go for a walk in nature
+• Read physical books or enjoy nature

 DELEGATE

-• Browsing online news feeds
+• Browse news feeds without specific purpose

-• Responding to non-urgent group chats
+• Respond to non-urgent group chat messages

 SKIP IF NEEDED

-• Mindlessly scrolling through endless feeds
+• Scroll through endless social media feeds

-• Watching random videos online for hours
+• Watch random videos for hours

-• Engaging in online arguments or debates
+• Engage in online arguments or debates

 That's a lot to remember!